What is the EFFORT study?

 What is the International Nutrition Survey?

 To date, there have been five international period prevalence surveys of nutrition therapies in Intensive Care Units (ICUs), with over 150 ICUs participating each year.
-This ongoing quality improvement (QI) initiative, aims to compare current nutrition practices in ICUs within and across different countries.
-The aim of the initiative is to illuminate differences, highlight strengths and weaknesses, and hopefully lead to practice improvements.
-Please add yourself to our mailing list to receive future correspondence regarding the survey.
+This quality improvement (QI) initiative, aimed to compare nutrition practices in ICUs within and across different countries.
+The aim of the initiative was to illuminate differences, highlight strengths and weaknesses, and hopefully lead to practice improvements.

 What does participation involve?